Cadsden: History

-The origin of the name, which also appears as Cadsden, is doubtful and it is not known when it was first used.
+The origin of the name is doubtful and it is unknown when it was first used.
 If it dates back to Anglo-Saxon times, when most of the other local place names first appeared, it probably meant 'valley frequented by wild cats'.

 It is said that in 1643 a wake was held in Cadsden for John Hampden by his beloved Greencoats, whilst escorting his body back to the family home at Great Hampden from Thame, where he died following the Battle of Chalgrove Field.

 On 30 January 1943 a Royal Air Force (RAF) Avro Anson Mk1 serial no. L7964 was on a Night Navigation Training exercise from the Central School of Navigation, flying from RAF Cranage, Cheshire.
 The weather conditions were poor and at 0250 hours the Anson crashed at Longdown Farm in Cadsden, killing all four crew members.
-The accident was witnessed by an instructor in a second aircraft.
-The names and positions of the deceased were: Sgt Edward A. Merry, Pilot; Sgt James R. Craven, Pilot; Sgt Kenneth R. Blaskey, Pilot; and Sgt Albert C. Poulton, Wireless Operator and Air Gunner.

 Transport

 The railway service in the area was improved in 2011 with the Chiltern Mainline project.
-The two nearest mainline railway stations are Princes Risborough (2 miles, 33–40 mins to Marylebone) and Great Missenden (9 miles, 40 mins to Marylebone), with a branchline station at Monks Risborough (1 mile, 52 mins to Marylebone).
+The two nearest mainline railway stations are Princes Risborough (2 miles) and Great Missenden (9 miles), with a branchline station at Monks Risborough (1 mile).